 - Advanced liver interventions: Including the TIPS procedure, the DIPS procedure and other portal vein procedures

 - Interventions for women: Including uterine artery embolization, fallopian tube recanalization and pelvic vein embolization

 - Interventional oncology treatments: Including transarterial embolization and percutaneous ablation

 - Arterial disease treatment, treatment of vascular lesions (AVMs)

-Henry Ford interventional radiology physicians maintain their board certification continuously in a process called MOC (maintenance of certification).
-We also actively participate in research, education of future interventional radiology physicians (residents and fellows), as well as attend and participate in national interventional radiology society meetings to keep abreast of changes in our field.
+Henry Ford Interventional Radiology physicians maintain their board certification continuously in a process called MOC (maintenance of certification).
+We also actively participate in research, education of future Interventional Radiologists (residents and fellows), as well as attend and participate in national Interventional Radiology society meetings to keep abreast of changes in our field.

 How should I prepare for my procedure?

-Your interventional radiology team will advise you on how to prepare for your specific procedure.
-You may be asked to provide:
+Your Interventional Radiology team will advise you on how to prepare for your specific procedure.

 How long will my procedure take?